Pandorax100/ImageSharp.Web.Azure/README.md

 A library extending [ImageSharp.Web](https://github.com/SixLabors/ImageSharp.Web) to use azure blob storage.

+## Note
+There is already an [open pull request](https://github.com/SixLabors/ImageSharp.Web/pull/49) to add similar functionality to the [main repo](https://github.com/SixLabors/ImageSharp.Web).
+As functionality is added to ImageSharp.Web, it will be removed from here until this repo becomes obsolete and is deleted.

 ## Installation

 Install the [NuGet package](https://www.nuget.org/packages/Pandorax.ImageSharp.Web.Azure) to your ASP.NET Core Project